Ravenholdt is a shadowy group of rogues and assassins whose hideout is in Hillsbrad Foothills, northwest of the ruins of Durnholde Keep.

 The Fields of Honor has four groups of 25 humanoids lined up in formation for easy pickpocketing.
 However, due to their sheer numbers, I recommend not going here until your rogue is at least level 70 to prevent needless deaths.
 Level appropriate players would be quickly overwhelmed if a Sap or Pick Pocket misses.
 If you do die, though, the graveyard is close by.

 Pickpocket all four groups and optionally the loose mobs running around, and then rearrange your bags while you wait for pockets to refill (this takes up to 8 minutes).
-To clear your bags out, run over to Chiselgrip and fly to Iron Summit, Searing Gorge (or fly there directly if you have The Right Stuff or higher) where you will find an innkeeper, mailbox and repairs.
+To clear your bags out, run over to Chiselgrip and fly to Iron Summit, Searing Gorge (or fly there directly if you have or higher) where you will find an innkeeper, mailbox and repairs.

 Don’t bother crossing the road to Black Tooth Hovel and nearby areas to the south.
 None of the mobs on that side of the road yield Heavy Junkboxes.